- Those Usual Suspects | Boombox Podcast 05 (with Sick Individuals Guest Mix) Artwork Those Usual Suspects on November 17, 2013 12:11

 - Those Usual Suspects | Boombox Podcast 03 (with Matisse & Sadko Guest Mix) Artwork Those Usual Suspects on September 01, 2013 12:36

 - Those Usual Suspects | Boombox Podcast 02 (with Hard Rock Sofa Guest Mix) Artwork Those Usual Suspects on August 04, 2013 08:36

 - Topher Jones & Amada (feat Ido v The World) - Hello Chicago (Those Usual Suspects Mix) Artwork Those Usual Suspects on November 06, 2012 06:46

-From Melbourne to Manhattan and Dubai to Downtown LA, Those Usual Suspects are raising the roofs wherever their tunes are heard.
+From Melbourne to Ibiza and Dubai to London, Those Usual Suspects are leaving their imprint wherever and whenever their tunes are heard.